arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-devops.md

 One of the environment variables that is used, is the `SYSTEM_ACCESSTOKEN` variable.
 However, due to safety reasons this variable is not available out-of-the box.
 To be able to use this variable, it must be explicitly added to the environment-variables.

-> ⚠ When you are using a Linux agent (which is recommended), you need to pass other environment variables that you want to use as well, because these are not available.
+> ⚠ When you are using a Linux agent, you need to pass other environment variables that you want to use as well, because these are not available.
 To be able to use the `ArmOutputs` environment variable, it must be explicitly added to the environment-variables.

+> We have seen a much better performance when using Linux agents, and would recommend using Linux agents when possible.

 Example of how to use this function in an Azure DevOps pipeline: